GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Finally, the third stage is computing the following control command by implementing a feedback loop.
 The first two phases were tested in an anechoic room, and the results were promising.
 A technical solution for the third stage is provided in @bustamante_towards_2016.
-They model the posterior distribution of the source localization as Gaussian mixture and use a Kalman filter to predict the the next state posterior pdf.
+They model the source localization's posterior distribution as a Gaussian mixture and use a Kalman filter to predict the next state posterior pdf.
 The control commands are computed by solving an optimization problem that maximizes the mutual information between the predicted sensor position and the sound source's measurement.
 This ensures that the sensor moves in a way that yields the most informative measurement at the next time step.
 This method was evaluated both in simulation and on a physical system.
 The complete pipeline is further detailed and tested in @bustamante_information_2017.
-Bustamante et al. @bustamante_multi-step-ahead_2017 extended the control command optimization to a multi-step ahead process to enhance their three-staged approach.
+To enhance their three-staged approach, Bustamante et al. @bustamante_multi-step-ahead_2017 extended the control command optimization to a multi-step ahead process.
 The optimization problem now consists of determining the sequence of controls that minimizes a cost function at each iteration.
 This objective directly incorporates the expected uncertainty on the source's position over multiple future steps.
-#draft[TODO: Conclude on this work].

-#draft[
-  // Classic method to move and localize a source (no Deep Learning)
-  @bustamante_multi-step-ahead_2017
-]
+Overall, Bustamante's work demonstrates another complete and performing approach to #acr("ASSL").
+On the one hand, it aggregates #acr("DoA") estimations and robot movement over time to localize a sound source in 2D relative to the agent.
+On the other hand, it provides a controlling scheme for the agent that optimizes the location performance in the long term.

 In conclusion, active #acr("SSL") has been a topic of interest in the robotic literature.
-Indeed, static localization approaches suffer from limitations such as the front-back ambiguity or distance non-observability. #todo
+Indeed, static localization approaches suffer from limitations such as the front-back ambiguity or distance non-observability.
+The literature contains successful examples of #acr("ASSL") approaches.
+However, most existing strategies rely on probabilistic and information-theoretic frameworks and derive analytical schemes.
+No deep learning-based solutions have been identified.
+This chapter introduces a novel framework for #acr("ASSL") leveraging an original #acr("DNN") architecture.